FahadKHAN-4/Image-Search/README.md

 Subsequently, I manually tested the similarity between feature vectors using both Cosine similarity and Euclidean distance measures.
 After evaluating the results, I found that Cosine similarity yielded superior outcomes.
 Consequently, I employed Cosine similarity to match the corresponding feature vectors of all 20 query images with the 5000 gallery images.

-### 2.1 An Example Match Between A Query and 10 Best Matches Obtained ###
+The results obtained can be seen below

-Here is an example of a Query and the matching results obtained:
+### 2.1 An example match between one query and 10 best matches obtained ###

     For Query 4354.png: